terraframe/m2eclipse-ajdt/README.md

 # Perform release
 mvn release:perform -Dgoals="clean install"
 ```
-Release process does not work currently because there are unresolved complexities with Tycho.

 ## Installation
 You can install this m2e connector to eclipse by selecting Help -> Install new software... -> Add